cesar-douady/open-lmake/README.md

 ## traces
 - when lmake is executed, a trace of activity is generated for debug purpose
-- this is true for all executables (lmake, lmakeserver, autodep, ...)
+- this is true for all executables (lmake, lmakeserver, lautodep, ...)
 - traces are located in :
 	- `LMAKE/lmake/local_admin/trace/<executable>`
 		- for lmakeserver, the most important trace, an history of the last few executions is kept